🇦🇺 Australia

 3. Secure a Job Offer: Apply for lecturer or senior lecturer positions.
 Negotiate sponsorship terms (employer pays visa costs, provides accommodation support if relocating internationally).
 Confirm the employer is approved to sponsor (has Standard Business Sponsorship approval).

 4. Employer Lodges TSS/ENS Application: Your employer prepares labour market testing documentation (for 482) or permanent job offer (for 186) and lodges with Home Affairs.
-Processing typically takes 2–4 weeks for 482; 186 may take 4–6 weeks depending on completeness.
+See current processing times for the subclass 186 visa.

 5. Receive Visa Grant Notification: Once approved, Home Affairs issues a visa grant letter.
 You can commence work immediately (some employers may require your physical arrival first).
 Record your visa grant number for tax and superannuation purposes.